Translate this page

 The main facade was built with natural stone, situated at the number 92 of the Passeig de Gràcia, Barcelona, Spain.
 At first glance, our eyes are drawn towards the balconies made from wrought iron whose shape mimics rising vines.
 In total, the building has five floors, an attic, a terrace and several courtyards.

-About France
+About Brasília

-Attractions and things to do in Brazil
+Attractions and things to do in Brasília

-Events and Festivals in Brazil
+Events and Festivals in New York (State)